Mini Quiches Salmon Courgettes

 Making them ahead

-These mini quiches reheat well, which makes them ideal for entertaining.
+These mini quiches reheat beautifully, which makes them ideal for entertaining.
 Bake them the day before, store covered in the fridge, and reheat in a low oven for 8 to 10 minutes before serving.
 They also freeze well once baked and cooled.
 Reheat from frozen in a moderate oven for about 15 minutes.

 The pastry cases can also be blind baked ahead of time and the filling added and baked on the day.
 This keeps the pastry at its crispiest and is worth doing if you have the time.